azaleacolburn/sonder/README.md

 # sonder
+Sonder is a static analyser and transpiler, for converting well-written C code to Rust.

 ## Scratch repo

-Sonder is a static analyser and transpiler, for converting well-written C code to Rust
+This project is incredible WIP and not at all intended for production-grade work.
+It exists purely as a proof of concept.
 ## What does well-written mean?

 For the purposes of sonder, well-written means that for any given pointer, the C code in question either